Blackburn Rovers F.C.: 2010 onwards

 In November 2010, the Indian company V H Group bought Blackburn Rovers under the name of Venky's London Limited for £23 million.
 The new owners immediately sacked manager Sam Allardyce and replaced him with first-team coach Steve Kean, initially on a temporary basis, but by January 2011 he had been awarded a full-time contract until June 2013.
-Kean's appointment was shrouded in a great deal of controversy since his agent Jerome Anderson had earlier played a major role in advising Venky's during the takeover of the club in the preceding months.
+Kean's appointment was shrouded in controversy since his agent Jerome Anderson had earlier played a major role in advising Venky's during the takeover of the club in the preceding months.

 In December 2011, Blackburn Rovers posted an annual pre-tax loss of £18.6m for the year ending 30 June 2011.
 Despite this, the owners of Blackburn Rovers provided assurances over the continued funding of the club, even if they were relegated.

 On 7 May 2012, Blackburn were relegated to the Championship after being defeated at home by Wigan Athletic in the penultimate game of the season, ending eleven years in the Premier League.
 At the start of the 2012–2013 season, Kean was given a chance by the owners to win promotion and kept his job as the manager.
 Ultimately though, pressure from the supporters who had been calling for the manager's removal for months resulted in his resignation as manager on 29 September 2012.

 On 7 May 2017, Blackburn were relegated to League One.
 On 24 April 2018, the club were promoted back to the second tier with a 1–0 win at Doncaster Rovers.

-In recent years, they have finished 15th (2018–2019), 11th (2019–2020), 15th (2020–2021), and 8th (2021–2022) in the Championship.
+In recent years, they have finished 15th (2018–2019), 11th (2019–2020), 15th (2020–2021), 8th (2021–2022), and 7th (2022–2023) in the Championship.

+In the 2023–2024 season, Blackburn narrowly avoided relegation on the final matchday, finishing in 19th place after a 2–0 win against title winners Leicester City, their lowest finish since their promotion back to the Championship in 2018.